Dawa Geljen Sherpa – Founder & Trustee

 Lawrie McLaren – Trustee

-Lawrie joined the CITCNepal team of trustees in May 2015.
+Lawrie joined the CITC team of trustees in May 2015.
 Based in Brussels, Lawrie helps corporations and organisations communicate on sustainability and their purpose in society.
 An expert in Global Communications, Lawrie first became involved with CITC by completing a sponsored cycle ride with Mike Hagen in the Pyrenees in 2013.
+This was the first of many sponsored rides over the high cols of Europe that have provided fantastic support for CITC projects.

-Chief Fire Office for Cheshire Fire and Rescue, UK, Mark joined the team of Trustees in 2014.
+Chief Fire Officer and Chief Executive for Cheshire Fire and Rescue, UK, Alex joined the team of Trustees in 2023.
 He brings with him a wealth of corporate expertise.
-Mark has been integral in supporting the work of the Cheshire Fire Cadets and Fire Apprentices who have been magnificent in raising money to build very many classrooms in Nepal.
+Alex has been integral in supporting the work of the Cheshire Fire Cadets and Fire Apprentices who have been magnificent in raising money to build very many classrooms in Nepal.

 Annette Roberts – Trustee